nimah79/Android-SMS-Server/README.md

 There are 2 versions of the script:

 **1. SL4A version:**
-1. Install QPython (with Python3 interpreter) or 'Python3 for Android' + SL4A on your device.
+1. Install QPython (with Python3 interpreter) or Python3 for Android + SL4A on your device.
 2. Run `pip install flask_restful` in pip console.
 3. Run the script.